-The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate viii Annual Report 2022-2023 implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
+The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or, if that rate cannot be readily determined, the Company's incremental borrowing rate.
 Generally, the Company uses its incremental borrowing rate as the discount rate.